The Bible and humor: New Testament

-Paul the Apostle has been noted for his use of sarcasm.
-Hyers says "Paul had an unusual way of selling the gospel.
-His techniques have not been widely followed...
-Nor has he been hailed as a pioneer in the world of advertising.
-[Paul's] term for the Christian faith is foolishness.
-The cross is foolishness.
-Preaching is foolishness.
-Christians are called to be fools for Christ's sake.
-The Apostles are ridiculed as fools, 'a spectacle to the world, to angels and to men' (1 Cor.4:9)."
-Hyers says themes of divine foolishness overturning human wisdom form the plot lines of many Bible stories and such reversals are familiar in comedy as well.
-Macy says, "In his letters Paul reveals a robust sense of humor...
-He teases to teach, uses grand exaggeration, enjoys parody and reversal, and even creates vivid comic [word] pictures."
-For example in 2 Corinthians 11, Paul uses a biting sarcasm to give what has been termed his "anti-autobiography" while calling himself a fool.
-In the Acts of the Apostles, a young man called Eutychus listens to Paul, falls asleep and then falls out of a window and dies.
-This story may be a comment on Paul's long-windedness.
+Gospels

 Hyers says "Jesus freely used humor, irony and satire" and offers the examples of "the blind leading the blind; straining out a gnat, then swallowing a camel; meticulously cleaning the outside of a cup while leaving the inside filthy; maintaining whitewashed tombs that are outwardly beautiful but inwardly full of dead men's bones; loudly honoring past prophets while plotting to kill present ones who preach the same message."
 These are examples of what Whedbee describes as "Jesus as the cynic sage."
 Comedian Eric Idle opines that Jesus is "not particularly funny, what he's saying isn't mockable, it's very decent stuff..."

+Acts

+In the Acts of the Apostles, a young man called Eutychus listens to Paul, falls asleep and then falls out of a window and dies.
+This story may be a comment on Paul's long-windedness.

 Biblical scholar F. F. Bruce finds the story of Rhoda in Acts 12:12–15 "full of vivid humour".
 When Rhoda hears the voice of Peter, miraculously released from prison, she becomes so happy that she forgets to open the door and let him in.